 I just forced myself up and went along with him.
 That screech start of the engine woke me up to get more alert as I saw literally not even an insect roaming around.
 It was so pitch black, I was getting more and more worried.
 Sumit was riding through rough terrain, a path that was too mainstream to be called a road.

 We soon realized that we were going in the wrong way.
 Gladly, no car came from the opposite direction during that time!
-After an hour-long debate and paying a hefty fine, we decided to return back as it seemed unsafe to travel further.
+After an hour-long debate and paying a hefty fine, we decided to return as it seemed unsafe to travel further.
 Sumit actually planned to span the distance of our next destination if we traveled by bike, but in vain.
 We somehow reached our hotel and had ourselves get into a deep trance in no moment.

 Day Two, Morning at 10 o’clock, we checked out of the hotel and had a 20 minute trip to South Goa by cab.
 We checked in a hotel at Panjim.
 Unlike North Goa, South Goa is the heart of the state.
 It is a place known for its authentic seafood, historical structures, and a busy city where all the major markets and service centers operate.